Australian hip-hop: Television

 The first appearance of an Australian hip hop act on Australian television was in November 1988, when Skippy The Butcher performed live on the ABC's "The Factory" during the Run DMC tour.
 The first Australian hip hop documentary, Basic Equipment, was made in 1996 and released in 1997.
 Narrated by Paul Westgate (a.k.a.
 Sereck) from Def Wish Cast, the documentary examined the Sydney hip hop culture.
 It was created by Paul Fenech (creator of SBS' Pizza series) and featured artists such as MC Trey, Def Wish Cast, DJ Bonez, DJ Ask.

 During the 1990s, SBS TV's MC Tee Vee, the first Australian dance music show became a hit.
 In 1992, following an invitation from Annette Shun Wah from the alternative arts show, The Noise, MC Opi became the first hip hop artist to become a reporter and assistant producer for MC Tee Vee.
 MC Tee Vee is notable for being the first national Australian music program dedicated to dance, rap and house music.

 In August 2006, the ABC program Compass showed a documentary entitled The Mistery of Hip Hop, which explored the cultural movement and popularity of hip hop in Australia.
 The film followed one of the "founding fathers" of the Sydney hip hop scene Matthew "Mistery" Peet.
 Mistery works full-time as graffiti artist and is also emcee/rapper in the group Brethren.
 The 28-minute documentary looked at the "four elements of hip hop": breakdancing, DJing, rapping, and graffiti.
 It features interviews with the then-host of Triple J's hip hop show Maya Jupiter, and the other half of Brethren: Wizdm and DJ Kool Herc.

 In December 2007, ABC Television aired the documentary Words from the City, which includes interviews with a number of high-profile Australian hip hop artists, including: Hilltop Hoods, Koolism, Downsyde, TZU, MC Layla, Bliss n Eso, MC Trey, Wire MC, and Jupiter.

+Starting in 2018 "The Lesson TV" or "LSN TV" was an Australian Hip-Hop music TV show akin to MTV, that aired on C44, C31 & WTV.
+The show was derived from The Lesson 92.7 Radio show, Aiming to showcase Australia's diversity and cultural significance.
+With its mix of interviews, performances and discussions.
+The show provided insight into various aspects of hip-hop, from established artists to emerging talents.
+While it may no longer be on the air, The Lesson TV left a lasting impact on the Australian Hip-Hop community at its ground level.